Electric Longboard V2 (AT)

 The battery and ESC casings were designed to compliment each other.
 Similar outer shells add to the sleek, aerodynamic aesthetic and the mystery of the complexity that may lie beneath.
 The curved slopes serve a few visual tasks.
 One task is that from any angle viewed, the slope is always visible, which helps retain a consistent look from any view.
 Anther task is to seamlessly merge the casing with the deck itself.
 The casings cannot simply be something that looks like it was thrown onto the board to hold some parts, the casing must appear to be a part of the board.

 The battery casing very likely experiences the most stress while riding.
 It both supports the weight of and dampens the vibrations of a 3.3 Lb battery pack that experiences very high shock loads.
-It houses the most dangerous component.
+It also houses the most dangerous component.
 Therefore it must be protected, and it must be protected well.
-If this is the case, then why did I use a 3D printed part for the job.
+If this is the case, then why did I use a 3D printed part for the job?
 There are two answers.
 The first answer is that I don't have the resources to do much else.
 The second answer is that I wanted the design freedom that comes with 3D printing.
 I have been designing parts for 3D printing for a while, and I have discovered many nuances that come with the task.
 One of my main goals with this new board was to make it look sleek... indistinguishable from a professionally designed production board.

 To account for the directional strengths inherent in the grain direction of 3D printing, the battery casing consists of two parts, both printed with layers perpendicular to each other.
 These two are seen above.
 The outer shell was printed such that the part facing the deck was downwards on the print bed.
 This was for aesthetics (so that the top surface is clean when the print is done.
 This was also done considering the directional strength of 3D printed parts.
 The grains run across the width of the board so that they act as a sort of bridge between each side where the bolts are mounted to the deck.
 The same design considerations for the ESC casing were applied here in terms of the mounting surfaces how the bolt heads contact the 3D print.
-This casing experiences more load than the ESC casing, therefore more layers (thickness) was added in between the deck and the bolt heads.
+This casing experiences more load than the ESC casing, therefore more layers (thickness) were added in between the deck and the bolt heads.

 The inner shell was designed to hold the battery at all times, even when it is taken outside of the outer shell (which happens while charging*).
 The inner shell was printed such that it 'wraps' around the batteries (i.e. printed such that the surface that contacts the deck is vertical).
 The notches in the outer and inner casings match up so that the battery and inner shell into the outer shell can be vertically slid into place.
 This also ensures that the battery is physically mounted to the deck at points where the plastic is thick and nearer to the mounting bolts.
 Otherwise, the battery would be resting on the thin upper surface, which has the potential to separate from the main body if too much force is applied here.
 The force is redirected elsewhere as described.